brian428/grails-coffeescript-compiler-plugin/README.md

 }
 ```

-At application startup, the plugin will purge all `jsOutputPath` directories and then compile fresh .js files for all .coffee files found under the `coffeeSourcePath` directories.
+At application startup, the plugin will purge all `jsOutputPath` directories and then compile fresh JavaScript files for all CoffeeScript files found under the `coffeeSourcePath` directories.
 It also monitors any `*.coffee` files found under `src/` and `web-app/`.
 If a `*.coffee` file is changed, the plugin locates the appropriate `jsOutputPath` and recompiles the JavaScript file.